rebecca1230/IntrotoIM/Feb16/README.md

 ## Description
 For this assignment, I decided to create a coumputer-generating statement, consisting of adjective in red, noun(name) in green, and verb in blue.
-I was inspired by the childhood game of mixing differet types of words to create sentences and glad able to do this again, interestingly, not on paper, but with computer.
+I was inspired by the childhood game of mixing differet types of words to create funny sentences and glad able to do this again, interestingly, not on paper, but with computer.
 I created my data with Google sheet and downloaded them as .csv files.
 The nouns here are people from this IM class, for the sake to give this project some entertaining effect.
 The background color is the NYUAD purple.

 Following is the final work: